svigre/configure-ad/README.md

 We now create two organizational units called "_EMPLOYEES" and "_ADMINS".
 To do this, open Active Directory Users and Computers --> right-click on mydomain.com and select "new"--> choose "Organizational Unit".

+---

 ![image 17](https://github.com/user-attachments/assets/e7975006-ef6c-43ba-8f96-251ed537a1a3)
 ![image 18](https://github.com/user-attachments/assets/eadcc633-0799-48a4-a54b-8d3404ffdc60)

 Next step is to create a user.
-We will do this in the _ADMINS organizational unit -->right-click and choose new -->user.
+We will do this in the _ADMINS organizational unit --> right-click and choose new --> user.
 This users name is Kate Doe and will have the username "kate_admin".

+---

 ![image 20](https://github.com/user-attachments/assets/323682e5-b769-4cf5-9906-6f4b9fe5b242)

 Next, we will add Kate as a Domain Admin.
 To do this right-click on Kates account --> properties --> member off --> click "add".
 Now a new promp will appear.
 Here you can write in "domain admins"--> check name (it will find a domain admin build in group)--> ok.
 Apply the changes.
 Now, we will log out of DC-1 and reconnect using RDP with the credentials "mydomain.com\kate_admin" and the assigned password.
 We will use this account for all future logins to DC-1.

+---

 ![image 21](https://github.com/user-attachments/assets/376650cc-9448-4b11-9e74-367cf0fb871f)

 Next step is to join Client-1 to the domain.
 (We have already set Client-1's DNS settings to the DC1's Private IP address from the Azure Portal).
 So to do this, log into Client-1 VM.
-Right-click on the Windows logo, select System--> rename this PC (Advances).
+Right-click on the Windows logo, select System --> rename this PC (Advances).
 A new promp will appera, click Change.
 In the new promp select Domain and enter the domain name "mydomain.com" --> ok.
 The VM will restart to aplly the changes.

+---

 ![image 23](https://github.com/user-attachments/assets/1e5cee8f-1397-431c-9a46-adf209dbc041)

 Go back to DC-1 and open Active Directory Users and Computers.
 We will now create another organizational unit named _CLIENTS under mydomain.com

+---

 ![Screenshot 2025-05-29 110551](https://github.com/user-attachments/assets/d5de3dfe-f145-4ec6-927c-7c0a95c09b5b)

 The next step is to allow domain users to RDP access into the VM.
 To to this, we go back to Azure portal and log into Client-1 VM as Kate_admin.
 Once inside the VM, right-click on the Windows logo and select "system".
 Find "Remote Deskctop" on the left side and click on it.
 Click on "Select users that can remotely access this PC".
-Now a new prompt will appear--> click on add --> wite "Domain Users" (you can click on "check names" to be sure you wrote the correct name) --> click OK.
+Now a new prompt will appear --> click on "add" --> wite "Domain Users" (you can click on "check names" to be sure you wrote the correct name) --> click OK.

+---

 ![Screenshot 2025-05-29 111011](https://github.com/user-attachments/assets/c1b9599d-d9b9-4b2f-bf18-1b5aafa9ea07)